toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## January 2021
+* Dolores S. Williams, _Sisters in the Wilderness: The Challenge of Womanist God-Talk_ (Orbis Books: 1993)

 ## December 2020
 * Christopher L. Heuertz, _The Sacred Enneagram: Finding Your Unique Path to Spiritual Growth_ (Zondervan: 2017)
 * Brené Brown, _Dare to Lead: Daring Greatly and Rising Strong at Work_ (Random House: 2018)